-A group of friends whose leisurely Mexican holiday takes a turn for the worse when they, along with a fellow tourist embark on a remote archaeological dig in the jungle, where something evil lives among the ruins.
+A group of friends whose leisurely Mexican holiday takes a turn for the worse when they, along with a fellow tourist, embark on a remote archaeological dig in the jungle where something evil lives among the ruins.

 The death of a child in mysterious circumstances sparks a series of events that seem to represent biblical plagues, which start occurring in, of all places, a town called "Haven" that is located deep in the bowels of Bible belt country in the bayous of Louisiana.
-A former Christian missionary turned religious phenomena debunker and her top open minded student turned personnel assistant are sent to investigate.
+A former Christian missionary turned religious phenomena debunker and her top open minded student turned personal assistant are sent to investigate.
 Written by

 30 of 43 people found this review helpful.

 Was this review helpful to you?